 - 1. Letter to interested parties, outlining the trip.
-Registration of interest in the trip should be sent to the organising member of staff via email. - 2.
-Trip Organiser compiles a list of those interested in the trip and submits this to Deputy Bursar. - 3.
-The Bursar or Deputy Bursar to contact relevant parents within the week.
-This allows the parent the opportunity to withdraw from the trip without further action. - 4.
+Registration of interest in the trip should be sent to the organising member of staff via email or MS Form. - 2.
+Trip Organiser compiles a list of those interested in the trip and submits this to the Finance and Operations Manager. - 3.
 Trip Organiser writes to the remaining interested parties asking for their non-refundable deposit to secure their place.